totesanth/security-capstone/README.md

 * **Site to Site:** `Site 1: 1.1.15.1/24, Site 2: 1.1.15.2/24`
 * **Splunk Enterprise:** `206.206.206.12/24`

----
+***

 ## VPN Implementation
-This section includes the site to site VPN between the two sites, remote client VPN information
+This section includes the site-to-site VPN between the two sites and remote client VPN information.
+VPNs are critical for secure communication over untrusted networks, ensuring that traffic between branches and remote users is encrypted and authenticated.

 ### Site-to-Site VPN
-IPsec tunnel established between the FortiGate firewalls.
+An IPsec tunnel was established between the two FortiGate firewalls to securely connect Site 1 and Site 2 over the public internet.
+This tunnel enables secure communication between branch offices while maintaining network segmentation.

 * **Site 1 Tunnel Up**